oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 With `Content-Type: application/json` query options and function parameters are encoded in a request body that represents a JSON object.
-Its members include the individual query options.
+Its members include the individual query options and optionally `$resource` for the resource path without percent-encoding.
 The name of a system query option MUST have the `$` prefix.
 The value MUST be
 * a JSON number for `$top` and `$skip`, and
 * a JSON string without percent-encoding for all other query options.